 In July, Big Sur usually receives less rain than San Francisco.
 Big Sur gets 0 inches (1 mm) of rain, while San Francisco receives 0.1 inches (2 mm) of rain each month for the summer.

 Both San Francisco and Big Sur during the autumn are popular places to visit.
 Furthermore, many visitors come to San Francisco in the autumn for the hiking trails, the city's sights and attractions, the shopping scene, the music scene, and the natural beauty of the area.

 In the autumn, Big Sur is around the same temperature as San Francisco.
-Typically, the autumn temperatures in Big Sur in October are around 62°F (17°C), and San Francisco is about 63°F (17°C).
+Typically, the autumn temperatures in Big Sur in October average around 62°F (17°C), and San Francisco averages at about 63°F (17°C).

 Big Sur usually gets less rain in October than San Francisco.
 Big Sur gets 0.6 inches (14 mm) of rain, while San Francisco receives 1.3 inches (33 mm) of rain this time of the year.

 The winter attracts plenty of travelers to both Big Sur and San Francisco.
 Furthermore, most visitors come to San Francisco for the museums, the shopping scene, the theater shows, and the cuisine during these months.

 In January, Big Sur is generally around the same temperature as San Francisco.
 Daily temperatures in Big Sur average around 51°F (11°C), and San Francisco fluctuates around 50°F (10°C).

 In January, Big Sur usually receives less rain than San Francisco.
 Big Sur gets 2.3 inches (58 mm) of rain, while San Francisco receives 3.8 inches (96 mm) of rain each month for the winter.